 Make Your Products

 If you choose to make your products, you’ll be in charge of sourcing all your materials so you can bring your products to life.
-The main challenge with making products for your ecommerce store is the time it takes to make your products, the cost and difficulty incurred with sourcing materials to make your products and how difficult it may be to scale your business should demand for your products increase.
+The main challenge with making products for your ecommerce store is the time it takes to make your products, the cost, and difficulty incurred with sourcing materials to make your products, and how difficult it may be to scale your business should demand for your products increase.
+Another challenge with making your own products is that there’s no proof of concept that it’ll sell well.
+However, if the hard work pays off, you’ll be the exclusive owner of that product giving your ecommerce business a competitive advantage.

 Manufacture Your Products